marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 =========================

-In order to execute libssl code step by step, the sources must be compiled with debug symbols and without optimization.
-Step by step execution of optimized code is very tricky, as it's difficult to map the assembly code to the original source due to optimizations like instruction reordering, loop unrolling, inlining.
+In order to execute libssl code step by step, the sources must be compiled with debug symbols and without optimizations.
+Step by step execution of optimized code is very tricky, as it is difficult to map the assembly code to the original source due to instruction reordering, loop unrolling, inlining.
 The easiest way is to simply turn off optimizations.
+*dbg* packages available in Debian repositories provide binaries containing debug symbols, however during this experiment I decided to compile once more everything from scratch.
-CFLAGS used by dpkg can be set in */etc/dpkg/buildflags.conf*.
+*CFLAGS* used by dpkg can be set in */etc/dpkg/buildflags.conf*.
+The following directive enables debug symbols and disables optimizations:
-In this specific case, the following directive does the job.

 ```text
 SET CFLAGS -g -O0 -fstack-protector --param=ssp-buffer-size=4 -Wformat -Werror=format-security
 ```

-After recompiling  libssl1.0.0, the debugging symbols should be embedded in the library, therefore the debug package *libssl1.0.0-dbg\_1.0.1e-2+deb7u14.\_i386* should not be necessary.
-A further simplification which makes the debugging easier is to set
+A further simplification which makes the debugging easier is to add the following directive in */etc/nginx/nginx.conf* in order to spawn only one worker thread for serving incoming requests:

 ```text
 worker_processes 1;
 ```

-in */etc/nginx/nginx.conf*, so that there is just one thread serving the requests coming from the clients. nginx must be stopped and restarted and gdb can then be attached to the worker process.
+After restarting nginx, gdb can be attached to the worker process.

 ```text
 ➜  ~ [1] at 10:15:57 [Thu 12] $ ps aux | grep nginx